One Anastomosis Gastric Bypass

 One anastomosis gastric bypass is sometimes referred to as mini gastric bypass because it is a modified version of Roux-en-Y gastric bypass (RYGB).

-Like traditional gastric bypass, OAGB surgery is both restrictive and malabsorptive, which means that it reduces the amount of food a patient is able to eat and it also reduces the calories absorbed by the body.
-Patients show similar or better weight loss after OAGB compared to gastric bypass.
+Like traditional gastric bypass, mini gastric bypass surgery is both restrictive and malabsorptive, which means that it reduces the amount of food a patient is able to eat and it also reduces the calories absorbed by the body.
+Patients show similar or better weight loss after mini gastric bypass compared to gastric bypass.

-For patients who are candidates, benefits of one anastomosis gastric bypass over traditional gastric bypass include:
+For patients who are candidates, benefits of mini gastric bypass over traditional gastric bypass include:

 - Less technically complex